The Color of Your Video Player is Affecting Your Play Rate

-Warm gray is the more descriptive name for color #7B796A, the default color of the Wistia player.
+Royal blue is the more descriptive name for the color #1e71e7, the default Wistia player color.
 If you don’t customize your player, this is the color that will be shown to all your viewers.

-In fact, the warm gray default color is over 5X as popular as all other colors combined.
 We also measure plays.
-This is a crucial first step for any video—to get played—so it is an important metric to track.
-Videos with the default color account for the vast majority of unique plays as well:
+This is a crucial first step for any video — to get played — so it is an important metric to track.
+Videos with the Royal blue color account for the vast majority of unique plays as well:

-When we look deeper at the data, it doesn’t seem as sunny for warm gray.
-Videos with a default-colored player were played 46,577,051 times.
-However these videos were loaded 400,173,986 times.
-That means that videos with the default-colored player loaded on users’ webpages 400 million times, but the viewers only pressed play to watch those videos 46 million times.
+When we look deeper at the data, videos with a default-colored player were played 61,315,613 times.
+These videos were loaded 209,876,891 times.
+That means videos with the default-colored player loaded on users’ webpages over 200 million times, and the viewers pressed play to watch those videos only about 60 million times.

-This pushes their play rate down.
+How is play rate determined?
 The play rate is defined as:

-So almost nine times out of ten, the video player loaded in all its warm gray glory, and the viewer chose not to play.
+So almost seven times out of ten, the video player loaded in all its Royal blue glory, and the viewer chose not to play.

 We don’t think the default color is solely to blame for a lower play rate.
 Rather, the effect of player color on play rate is a matter of correlation rather than causation.

-The people that customize their video player with their own colors tend to be the same people that also pick great thumbnail images, adjust the player controls to suit their needs, promote their video for their followers to watch, and put in the extra effort to increase production standards.
+The people who customize their video player with their own colors tend to be the same people who also pick great thumbnail images, adjust the player controls to suit their needs, promote their video for their followers to watch, and put in the extra effort to increase production standards.

-So if you are going to change the player away from warm gray, what other colors should you be choosing?
-If we take #7B796A out of the equation, we can begin to see how the other colors perform.
+So what other colors are our customers choosing on their own?
+If we take #1e71e7 out of the equation, we see how other colors perform.

-In terms of unique plays, it is #000000, black, that comes in a healthy second.
-Black accounts for 14.9% of all non-default color videos, and 30.5% of all non-default video plays:
+In terms of unique plays, it is #000000, Black, that comes in a healthy second.
+Black accounts for 22.4% of all non-default color videos, and 33.3% of all non-default video plays:

-Though black and red have the most unique plays, blue is the color that most players are made of.
-Six of the top non-default 10 videos by unique plays have a player color that is predominantly blue.
+Although Black has the most unique plays, grey is the color that most players are made of.
+Four of the top non-default 10 videos by unique plays have a player color that is predominantly grey.

 Changing your player color is super easy.
-In the Customize panel within the Video Actions menu, choose the Appearance dropdown, and you’ll be presented with a color palette:
+When you click on the video you want to edit in your Project, go to the Customize panel and choose Appearance.
+You’ll be presented with a color palette: